Presidency of John Kufuor: Ministers of state (2001–2005)

 There was a cabinet reshuffle on April 1, 2003.

 Ministers of state (2005–2009)

 There was a cabinet reshuffle on 28 April 2006.

 There was a second cabinet reshuffle to release ministers with presidential ambitions in July 2007.

 Policy

+The National Reconciliation Commission was formed in 2004 to investigate human rights abuses committed by previous Ghanaian military juntas and unconstitutional governments.

 Health

 Kufuor's National Health Insurance Scheme replaced the existent cash-and-carry system.
 About 11 million Ghanaians were registered under the new scheme.
 As president, Kufuor was credited for setting up Ghana's National Ambulance Service.

 About 205 hospitals and clinics were constructed and renovated during Kufuor's presidency.
 This included the addition of the Accident and Emergency Centre at the Komfo Anokye Teaching Hospital, which became the largest in Ghana upon completion.
 Kufuor also introduced free maternal health care in public hospitals.

 Education

 Kufuor initiated Ghana's national school feeding programme.

 He institutionalised the capitation grant for school children at the basic level as each student was entitled to $2 for cultural sports and development.
 During the Kufuor administration, an additional year was added to the Senior Secondary School curriculum, changing it from three years to four years.
 It was also renamed Senior High School.
 He started the model school senior high school initiative to upgrade some deprived schools to the level of some first-class senior high schools.